• Skip to main content

 2. Critter playpen

-This critter playpen is fun, easy to set up, and will allow your pet to play outside without accidently running away.
+This critter playpen is fun, easy to set up, and will allow your pet to play outside without accidentally running away.
+Another soft option here.

 Your critter’s favorite thing may be to go outside and play in the leaves, but you’d never know if you never take them outside!